-

 - Charges for lessons

-If a county makes taxable retail sales or provides taxable services in Wisconsin
+If a county or city makes taxable retail sales or provides taxable services in Wisconsin

 and does not qualify for the occasional sale exemption (see